 The origins

-A glaring example of these dissensions is a very old manuscript which was used in the 20th century as a political argument, but this does not detract from its value or from the fact that it is partly set in Vienna, a region with which the anonymous author seems to be very familiar.
-His Nibelungen Song is certainly in the tradition of the French chansons de geste and is undoubtedly inspired by Scandinavian legends, although some have tried to attribute a historical origin to it.
-This Middle High German text, which recounts the adventures of Siegfried, has been estimated to date back to the very early 13th century
+The Nibelungen Song, one of the oldest German-language texts, is certainly in the tradition of the French chansons de geste, and is undoubtedly inspired by Scandinavian legends, although some have sought to attribute a historical origin to it.
+This Middle High German text, which recounts the adventures of Siegfried, is thought to date back to the very early 13th century.

-Walther von der Vogelweide may also have been of Austrian origin, as some of his verses, which allude to his youth and the "merry court of Vienna", seem to attest.
-However, several countries still claim to have seen him born, proof if any were needed that his posterity has crossed the centuries.
-His political and romantic works are, like those of Henrich von Melk and Ulrich von Liechtenstein, considered to be among the greatest of the Middle Ages, an era that appreciated Minnesang, that lyrical poetry close to our courtly love.
-A variant, the Dörpeliche, is said to have been born of the imagination of Neidhart von Reuental, who amused himself by portraying peasant love affairs that were far from chivalrous.
-His pen was skilful and he did not hesitate to embrace several styles, but he knew how to be socially critical, as in the Meier Helmbrecht attributed to Wernher der Gartenaere, who was born near Lake Constance, although it is not clear whether it is on the German or the Austrian shore.
-He evokes the ambitions of a peasant's son who dreamed of being a knight, the moral of this sad story will not prove him right.
-A later Oswald von Wolkenstein (1376/77-1445) was a native of the Tyrol, but his long journeys took him to the four corners of the world and earned him as much admiration as the quality of his poetry
+Walther von der Vogelweide may well have been of Austrian origin, as some of his verses allude to his youth and the "merry court of Vienna".
+And yet, several countries still claim to be his birthplace, proof if any were needed that his posterity has spanned the centuries.
+His political and romantic works, like those of Heinrich von Melk and Ulrich von Liechtenstein, are considered to be among the greatest of the Middle Ages, a period that appreciated Minnesang, that lyrical poetry close to our courtly love.
+A variant, the Dörpeliche, is said to have originated in the imagination of Neidhart von Reuental, who enjoyed portraying unchivalrous peasant love affairs.
+His writing was skilful, and he didn't hesitate to embrace several styles, but he knew how to be socially critical, as in the Meier Helmbrecht attributed to Wernher der Gartenaere, born near Lake Constance, although it's unclear whether this was on the German or Austrian shore.
+He evokes the ambitions of a peasant's son who dreamed of becoming a knight, but the moral of this sad story will not prove him right.
+The later Oswald von Wolkenstein (1376/77-1445) came from the Tyrol, but his extensive travels took him to the four corners of the world, earning him as much admiration as the quality of his poetry.

-The taste of the troubadours and other court poets for orality was transformed over the centuries into an appetite for the theatre, and it was the popular vein that Josef Anton Stranitzky (1676-1726) and Gottfried Prehauser (1699-1769) explored in turn.
-The former gave life to Hans Wurt, a jester whom he enjoyed making evolve in parodies of French and Italian courtly operas, which he translated for the occasion, and in plays(Haupt und staatsaktion) that left much to improvisation.
-As an actor and puppeteer, and occasionally as a tooth puller, he gave up the wooden sheds on the Neer Markt, one of Vienna's oldest squares, to take over the Theater am Kärntnertor.
-The latter was his worthy successor, and he began his career by playing "Jean-Saucisse", a role that earned him recognition.
-In 1725, he joined Stranitzky in Vienna and replaced him at his death the following year as director of the theatre.
-He developed the staging, in particular by calling on the ingenious Josef Félix von Kurz (1715-1784), an ace pyrotechnician and genius of the machinery.
-Their antics came to an end with the death of Charles VI: the entertainment venues closed and his daughter, Maria Theresa of Austria, who succeeded him in 1740, did not appreciate these impromptu performances, as she was no doubt not in the mood for laughter.
-In literature, the period also coincided with a break with Germany, as the great currents that were stirring the latter - the Sturm und Drang and Romanticism - were hardly emulated.
-Once again, it was not a time for celebration, especially if one followed the prescriptions of Gerard van Swieten, the empress's personal physician, who simply suggested banning books he did not approve of, and there were many of them, according to Voltaire, who mocked him in his pamphlet De l'horrible danger de la lecture (1765).
+The oral taste of troubadours and other court poets was transformed over the centuries into an appetite for theater, and it was the popular vein that was explored in turn by Josef Anton Stranitzky (1676-1726) and Gottfried Prehauser (1699-1769).
+The former gave life to Hans Wurst, a jester he enjoyed making his own in parodies of French and Italian courtly operas, which he translated for the occasion, and in plays(Haupt und Staatsaktion) that gave pride of place to improvisation.
+Actor, puppeteer and occasional tooth puller, he gave up his wooden cabins on the Neuer Markt, one of Vienna's oldest squares, to head the Theater am Kärntnertor.
+The latter was his worthy successor, and he began his career playing "Jean-Saucisse", a role that won him acclaim.
+In 1725, he joined Stranitzky in Vienna, replacing him as director of the theater after his death the following year.
+He improved the staging, in particular by calling on the ingenious Josef Félix von Kurz (1715-1784), an ace pyrotechnician and machinery genius.
+Their antics came to an end with the death of Charles VI: the entertainment venues closed down, and his daughter Maria Theresa of Austria, who succeeded him in 1740, did not appreciate these impromptu events, as she was no doubt not in the mood for laughter.
+In literature, the period also coincided with a break with Germany, where the great currents of Sturm und Drang and Romanticism were hardly emulated.
+Once again, this was not a time for celebration, especially if one followed the prescriptions of Gerard van Swieten, the Empress's personal physician, who simply proposed banning all books he didn't approve of - and there were many, if Voltaire is to be believed, who mocked him in his pamphlet De l'horrible danger de la lecture (1765).

 From Biedermeier to Realism

-Definitely, a certain classicism is imposed and embodied by Franz Grillparzer, born in 1791 in Vienna where he died in 1872.
-The first work that earned him some consideration was the funeral oration he wrote for Beethoven in 1827, which fits rather well with his visceral pessimism.
-Before that, however, he was praised for his play Das goldenes Vlies, a trilogy inspired by Greek mythology and its tragedies, which had been performed six years earlier, in 1821, in his native city.
-However, it was only in 1847 - the year of his admission to the Imperial Academy and the publication of his novel Der Arme Spielmann - that he really became famous.
-He who had never dared to marry his childhood sweetheart was intimately associated with a school of thought that praised marriage, petty bourgeois comfort and encouraged people to turn away from the public sphere, the Biedermeier, which is generally considered to have run from 1815 to 1848, although his most representative work is slightly later: Adalbert Stifter's L'Arrière-saison, published in 1857.
-French readers will be able to form their own opinion by discovering this novel published by Gallimard.
-In any case, it was the subject of much debate, with some people seeing only sentimentality in this story of friendship, and others admiring the aestheticism of this very long story in which, admittedly, not much happens, but which advocates simple values and pure pleasure
+Franz Grillparzer, born in Vienna in 1791, where he died in 1872, was the embodiment of a certain classicism.
+His first work of note was the funeral oration he wrote for Beethoven in 1827, in keeping with his visceral pessimism.
+Before that, however, he had won acclaim for his play Das goldene Vlies (The Golden Fleece), a trilogy inspired by Greek mythology and its tragedies, performed six years earlier, in 1821, in his home town.
+However, it was not until 1847 - the year of his admission to the Imperial Academy and the publication of his novel Der Arme Spielmann - that he really came into his own.
+A man who had never dared marry his childhood sweetheart, he was closely associated with the Biedermeier school of thought, which praised marriage, petty-bourgeois comfort and a retreat from the public sphere, and which generally ran from 1815 to 1848, although its most representative work was slightly later: Adalbert Stifter's L'Arrière-saison, published in 1857.
+French readers will be able to form their own opinion when they discover this novel published by Gallimard.
+In any case, it was the subject of much debate, with some seeing nothing but sentimentality in this story of friendship, while others admired the aestheticism of this very long narrative, in which, admittedly, not much happens, but which advocates simple values and uncluttered pleasures.

-The revolution that was rumbling in 1848 loosened the grip a little, and the defeat at Sadowa in 1866 changed the situation.
-Until the end of the century, writers explored Realism, whether bourgeois or poetic, and prepared for the Naturalism that would take hold at the turn of the century.
-Literary history has remembered August Silberstein's (1827-1900) love of the countryside and the influence he had on Peter Rosegger (1843-1918) who shared this ideal, it also remembers Ludwig Anzengruber (1839-1889), who had some rare successes on the theatre stage(Der Pfarrer von Kirchfeld, Der Meineudbauer), and above all Ferdinand von Saar (1833-1906), who, in 32 short stories, painted as many pictures of Habsburg society.
-Psychoanalysis, for its part, does not forget the work of Leopold von Sacher-Masoch (1836-1895), brought to light again by Polanski in 2013 with the adaptation of his most famous novel, The Furry Venus (1870).
-But the one who truly personified change and the entry into modernity was Hermann Bahr, born in Linz in 1863.
+The revolution of 1848 loosened the grip a little, but the defeat at Sadowa in 1866 changed all that.
+Until the end of the century, writers explored Realism, whether bourgeois or poetic, and prepared the ground for Naturalism, which would take hold at the turn of the century.
+Literary history remembers August Silberstein's (1827-1900) love of the countryside and the influence he had on Peter Rosegger (1843-1918), who shared this ideal, it also remembers Ludwig Anzengruber (1839-1889), who had a few all-too-frequent successes on the stage(Der Pfarrer von Kirchfeld, Der Meineudbauer), and above all Ferdinand von Saar (1833-1906), who in 32 short stories painted as many pictures of Habsburg society.
+Psychoanalysis, meanwhile, has not forgotten the work of Leopold von Sacher-Masoch (1836-1895), brought back to light by Polanski in 2013 with the adaptation of his most famous novel, The Furry Venus (1870).
+But the man who truly personified change and the entry into modernity was Hermann Bahr, born in Linz in 1863.

 Modern era and protest

-are considered classics.
-Reconstruction will be slow although the literary scene is supported by a government that is once again seeking to forge an identity.
-The suffering Christine Lavant was discovered in 1945, and she was to receive many honours until her death in 1973.
-Gerhard Fritsch's post-war novel Moos auf den Steinen seemed to bring everyone together, but from 1955 onwards the agreement between the state and the writers broke down.
-It was time for experimentation, if not protest, and the Wiener Gruppe became the symbol of this new research inspired by surrealism, among other things.
-Many people were involved in this circle: Hans Carl Artmann(Die Sonne war ein grünes Ei), the visual poet Gerhard Rühm, the post-modern theorist Oswald Wiener, Friedrich Achleitner, who wrote in dialect, the champion of concrete poetry Ernst Jandl and his wife Friederike Mayröcker, winner of the Georg-Büchner prize in 2004.
-The break between Austria and its writers was complete when Thomas Bernhard (1931-1989) began publishing his misanthropic characters, who never hesitate to criticize their country.
-In this critical vein, a second group will emerge, the Forum Stadtpark in Graz, which will be joined by Peter Handke, Nobel Prize winner in 2019, and with which Elfriede Jelinek, Nobel Prize winner in 2004, will be associated.
+Reconstruction will be slow, although the literary scene is supported by a government that is once again seeking to forge its own identity.
+The long-suffering Christine Lavant was discovered in 1945, and went on to receive numerous honors until her death in 1973.
+Gerhard Fritsch's post-war novel, Moos auf den Steinen, seemed to put everyone on the same wavelength, but from 1955 onwards, the relationship between the state and writers began to break down.
+It was time for experimentation, if not protest, and the Wiener Gruppe became the symbol of this new research, inspired in part by Surrealism.
+This circle included Hans Carl Artmann(Die Sonne war ein grünes Ei), visual poet Gerhard Rühm, post-modern theorist Oswald Wiener, Friedrich Achleitner (who wrote in dialect), concrete poet Ernst Jandl and his wife Friederike Mayröcker, winner of the Georg-Büchner prize in 2004.
+The break between Austria and its writers was complete when Thomas Bernhard (1931-1989) began publishing, his misanthropic characters never hesitating to criticize their country.
+In this critical vein, a second group emerged, the Forum Stadtpark in Graz, which was joined by Peter Handke, winner of the 2019 Nobel Prize, and Elfriede Jelinek, winner of the 2004 Nobel Prize.